mbaze/bzpack/README.md

 * `0`, `Elias(O)`, `%ooooooo`, `Elias(N)` – Copy `N + 1` bytes from an offset of `(O << 7) | %ooooooo`.
 The leading flag bit of
 `Elias(N)` is stored as the least significant bit of the byte containing `%ooooooo`.
 An offset of 16512 or greater indicates the end of the stream.

-**Note:** The description above refers to bit interpretation at the logical level.
-In the actual stream, unaligned bits are inverted to optimize byte fetching in the Z80 decoder.

 Supported options: